 If you’re a landlord, it’s likely you’d have an interest-only mortgage on your buy to let.
 Many landlords also share this same strategy as it allows you to keep your monthly mortgage payments low.
 In doing so, you’re able to retain more rental income each month.

 So, why would you want to switch to a repayment mortgage?
 Well, some landlords choose to have their investment properties on repayment mortgages rather than interest only.
 Although you won’t generate as much profit from your rental income, you’ll own your investment property outright once your mortgage term comes to an end.

-This can be useful for an income in your later years and in retirement.
+This income can be useful in your later years and in retirement.
 Furthermore, you may be able to benefit from any capital gains made over the years.
 You also won’t need a repayment vehicle or need to sell the property once your interest-only mortgage ends.

 You may have also lost faith in your repayment vehicle or you simply think your property won’t sell for a profit at the end of your term.
 Both are valid reasons for wanting to change to a repayment mortgage.

 As a landlord, it shouldn’t be difficult to switch your mortgage type.
 That being said, it’s important to make sure you’re on the best possible mortgage going forward.
 You won’t be generating as much rental profit, so keeping an eye on the numbers is crucial.

 Switch to a part repayment, part interest mortgage

 You can transfer part of your mortgage to a repayment plan and keep the rest on an interest-only basis.
 To do this, you’ll need a part and part mortgage.